mtlynch/mtlynch.io/content/posts/zfs-encrypted-backups/index.md

 It won't let me replicate an encrypted dataset to an unencrypted dataset.
 That seems a little silly because if the snapshot is encrypted and locked, why does it matter if it's sitting on a dataset that's also encrypted?

+{{<notice type="info">}}
+**Note**: This didn't work because my mental model of ZFS replication was incorrect.
+I'll reach the correct model later on.
+{{</notice>}}

 ## Using ZFS through the command-line interface

 TrueNAS is mainly a friendly UI around ZFS.
-To make things easier, I bypassed TrueNAS and went directly to ZFS's command-line interface (CLI).
+To make things easier, I bypassed TrueNAS and went directly to ZFS's more powerful command-line interface (CLI).

-The [ZFS documentation](https://openzfs.github.io/openzfs-docs/man/8/zfs-send.8.html)'s example command for replicating a dataset looks like this:
+The [ZFS documentation](https://openzfs.github.io/openzfs-docs/man/8/zfs-send.8.html) includes an example command for replicating a dataset:

 ```bash
 zfs send pool/fs@a | zfs receive poolB/received/fs@a